-- Noticing differences between the same objects in different systems (e.g., notice the difference in solutions when solving an equation in the real number system and in the complex number system). - Noticing differences and similarities in notation and distinguish among the meanings of notations that are similar in appearance (e.g, notice differences in the uses of familiar notation such as the exponent -1 (e.g., x and f -) depending on context, and to be able to identify and explain the conditions under which particular meanings for the notation are appropriate). - Noticing differences in algebraic structure (e.g., notice properties of a system such as the field properties, properties of equivalence relations, and properties of equality) and apply the knowledge of this structure to algebraic transformations. - Notice similarities in algebraic structure (e.g., recognizing the similarity of the structure of switching circuits, conjunction and disjunction of sets, and Boolean algebra).
+- 1. Noticing the effects on a geometry when the parallel postulate is not assumed; - 2.
+Noticing connections between (features of) representations of the same mathematical object or different methods for solving problems (e.g., notice the structural similarities in the Euclidean algorithm and the long division algorithm); - 3.
+Noticing differences between mathematical objects of different classes (e.g., notice that the properties of a set are not inherited when the set is extended to a superset, and that properties of a set can be restricted or expanded when some elements of the set are eliminated); - 4.
+Noticing differences between the same objects in different systems (e.g., notice the difference in solutions when solving an equation in the real number system and in the complex number system). - 5.
+Noticing differences and similarities in notation and distinguish among the meanings of notations that are similar in appearance (e.g, notice differences in the uses of familiar notation such as the exponent -1 (e.g., x 1 and f -1) depending on context, and to be able to identify and explain the conditions under which particular meanings for the notation are appropriate). - 6.
+Noticing differences in algebraic structure (e.g., notice properties of a system such as the field properties, properties of equivalence relations, and properties of equality) and apply the knowledge of this structure to algebraic transformations.